 No visit to San Diego is complete without a stop at the world-famous San Diego Zoo.
 Spend a day or half-day viewing favorite animals, enjoying the Skyfari Tram ride, or taking advantage of upgraded experiences (some are for ages 12 and older) like Keeper for a Day.
 There is also no need to pay full price as you can use my ticket discount.

 San Diego Museums for Teens and Tweens

 This age group’s advantage is that they may have a deeper understanding of history or appreciation for art based on what they’re learning at school.
-San Diego’s military history is one thing, but the city is also regarded as California’s birthplace, so there’s lots to learn while having fun.
+San Diego’s military history is one thing, but the city is also considered California’s birthplace, so there’s lots to learn while having fun.

 USS Midway Museum